Amounts are From £25k to £10m

 Valuation Fee Bridging Loan Calculators

-When you take out a bridging loan the lenders will insist that a valuation is carried out on the property that you offer as a security this is to ensure that the loan to value that they are offering is in line with the value of the property, the valuation can take to forms one is called a desktop and what this basically means is that someone from the bank or lender will sit down and simply look through sold prices for the street or location of the property, obviously this is a fairly basic way of doing the valuation as it does not take into account the properties condition, however for smaller loan sizes say up to £200k this is the favored method as it is quick and cheap, for larger loans a lender would in most cases instruct a formal valuation this would involve a visit by a surveyor to look at the property and also do a more in-depth study of the resales etc. For the valuation fee, you should calculate a minimum of £200 and then around £150 for each £100,000 of the amount so if the loan was £300,000 in total a typical valuation fee would come in at £450, although you can agree and negotiate this with the valuer before making the appointment.
+When you take out a bridging loan the lenders will insist that a valuation is carried out on the property that you offer as a security this is to ensure that the loan to value that they are offering is in line with the value of the property and to mitigate their risks, the valuation can take to forms one is called a desktop and what this basically means is that someone from the bank or lender will sit down and simply look through sold prices for the street or location of the property, obviously this is a fairly basic way of doing the valuation as it does not take into account the properties condition, however for smaller loan sizes say up to £200k this is the favored method as it is quick and cheap, for larger loans a lender would in most cases instruct a formal valuation this would involve a visit by a surveyor to look at the property and also do a more in-depth study of the resales etc. For the valuation fee, you should calculate a minimum of £200 and then around £150 for each £100,000 of the amount so if the loan was £300,000 in total a typical valuation fee would come in at £450, although you can agree and negotiate this with the valuer before making the appointment.

 In all circumstances a lender will expect you to pay for their legal costs that are incurred as a result of your loan application, before you start the application process you will agree to an amount and that will have to paid to their legal team before they commence work, in a simple application this can be as little as three to five hundred pounds however for larger loan sizes and cases that are more complex it could be substantially more, whatever the amount always agree on it before starting work on the application, note as well as the lender's legal fees you will have to factor in the fees from your own instructed solicitors